servo/book/src/design-documentation/accessibility/webview-internals.md

 Each WebView has a minimal tree consisting of a [`ScrollView`](https://docs.rs/accesskit/0.24.0/accesskit/enum.Role.html#variant.ScrollView) and a graft node for the top-level pipeline (i.e. the top-level document).

-A `TreeUpdate` with an updated graft node is emitted when accessibility is enabled for the WebView, and when the top-level pipeline (i.e. the top-level Document) changes.
+A `TreeUpdate` with an updated graft node is emitted when accessibility is [activated](https://doc.servo.org/servo/struct.WebView.html#method.set_accessibility_active) for the WebView, and when the WebView navigates to another top-level Document, causing its top-level `Pipeline` to change.

 ![Diagram showing subtree grafting between the minimal tree for a WebView, containing just a ScrollView node and graft node, and the tree for a pipeline for a document named webpage.html](../../images/servo-accessibility-webview-pipeline.svg)